sibgit/sibgit.github.io/exercises_advanced_topics.md

 1. Enter the `exercise_1/vim_cheatsheet.git` repository and have a look at it's history.
-If you are using `vim` as an editor in Git, you can have a look at the content of the files to learn about some useful `vim` commands.
+If you are using `vim` as an editor in Git, you can have a look at the content of the files in the repository to learn about some useful `vim` commands.

 2. Looking at the **commit history** on the `main` branch, you will see that the edits to the different files are all over the place.
 To make things more